Mastera21/Mastera21/README.md

 - 👋 Hi, I’m @Mastera21
-- 👀 I’m interested in Game Development and Gameplay Engineer
+- 👀 I’m interested in Game Development and Gameplay Engineer/Gameplay Developer
 - 🌱 I’m currently learning C++ and i have experience with Java
 <!---
 💞️ I’m looking to collaborate on ...